ERC allocates an additional 15 million euros to Portuguese research

 Frederico Fiuza

-Association of the Instituto Superior Técnico for Research and Development
+Association of the Higher Technical Institute of Research and Development

-"Extreme acceleration of particles in collisions: from the laboratory to astrophysics"
+“Extreme particle acceleration in collisions: from the laboratory to astrophysics”

-In space, shock waves occurring between supersonic plasmas give rise to the most powerful particle accelerators in the Universe.
-Recent astronomical observations have revealed the nature and importance of phenomena associated with shock waves in plasmas in the Universe, such as the acceleration of cosmic rays in the remnants of supernovae, the light emitted in the collision of neutron stars, and the jets fired by massive black holes.
-However, until now it has not been possible to understand the physical principles governing the acceleration of particles during astrophysical collisions.
-This project aims to explore and understand the scientific issues related to this topic, using computer simulations and machine learning techniques, and subsequent laboratory experiments.
+In Space, shock waves occurring between supersonic plasmas create the most powerful particle accelerators in the Universe.
+Recent astronomical observations have revealed the nature and importance of phenomena associated with shock waves in plasmas in the Universe, such as the acceleration of cosmic rays in supernova remnants, the light emitted by colliding neutron stars, and the jets fired by massive black holes.
+However, until now it has not been possible to understand the physical principles that govern the acceleration of particles during astrophysical collisions.
+This project aims to explore and understand the scientific issues related to this topic, using computational simulations and machine learning techniques, and subsequent laboratory experiments.

 Seth Holmes